-- 3.5.6 In requests for ancillary relief in bills of review and application to enjoin execution on judgments, the Ancillary Judge shall hear the matter as "Judge Presiding" for the court in which the case is pending. - 3.6 DISMISSAL DOCKETS.
+- 3.5.3 No judge other than the Ancillary Judge may grant ancillary relief without a written order from the Ancillary Judge or Administrative Judge of the Civil Trial Division. - 3.5.4 In requests for ancillary relief in bills of review and application to enjoin execution on judgments, the Ancillary Judge shall hear the matter as "Judge Presiding" for the court in which the case is pending. - 3.6 DISMISSAL DOCKETS.
 The following cases are eligible for dismissal for want of prosecution pursuant to T.R.C.P.
-165a: - Cases on file for more than 180 days in which no answer has been filed or is required by law; - (2) Cases which have been on file for more than eighteen months and are not set for trial: - (3) Cases in which a party or his attorney has failed to take any action specified by the court.
+165a: - (1) Cases on file for more than 180 days in which no answer has been filed or is required by law; - (2) Cases which have been on file for more than eighteen months and are not set for trial; - (3) Cases in which a party or his attorney has failed to take any action specified by the court.